MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 ![Example](../images/TeachingTip.gif)

-TeachingTip provides an engaging and Fluent way for applications to guide and inform users with non-invasive and content rich tips.
+TeachingTip provides an engaging and Fluent way for applications to guide and inform users with non-invasive and content-rich tips.
 TeachingTip can bring focus to new or important features, teach users how to perform tasks, and enhance workflow by providing contextually relevant information to your task at hand.